 Required Documentation and Compliance

-Additionally, create and maintain service policies that address how your property will accommodate service animals, provide communication supports for guests with hearing or speech disabilities, and ensure staff are trained to assist guests with diverse needs.
+Start by conducting an accessibility audit to identify barriers in areas like parking, entrances, and guest rooms.
+Keep detailed records to establish a baseline and demonstrate proactive efforts toward compliance.
+Create and maintain service policies addressing how your property will accommodate service animals, provide communication supports for guests with hearing or speech disabilities, and ensure staff are trained to assist guests with diverse needs.

 Accessibility Features and Property Upgrades